Skip to main content

 Love Struck

-Kunwar Pratap surely knew actions speak louder than words.
+Kunwar Pratap surely knew that actions speak louder than words.
 What he didn't know was how it could confuse his wife even more.
 He held her hand and pretended to be asleep.

-Ajabde woke with the first light of dawn and stared at his pretend sleeping figure-looking content.
+Ajabdeh woke with the first light of dawn and stared at his pretend sleeping figure-looking content.
 She was about to get up when her eyes widened at her hand and then stared right at his face.
 I wish I could see the nervous face now.
 He thought with his eyes closed.
 Hey Eklingji.
 Ajabde's heart beat faster.
 She checked if she was feeling cold again.
 It was so humid that they didn't even need a blanket.
 Then why is he...
 She gulped.
 She slowly tried to pull her hand out as he tightened the grip.
 It's so hard not to laugh.
-Let's see what you do now Kuwaraniji.
+Let's see what you do now, Kuwaraniji.
 She looked around.
 Now, what will I do?
 If I wake him?
 No No...

 CLANK!
-Kunwar Pratap jolted up by the noise, letting go of the hand, as she quickly shut her eyes pretending to be sleeping.
+Kunwar Pratap jolted up by the noise, letting go of the hand, as she quickly shut her eyes, pretending to be sleeping.
 Then she slowly opened it and looked surprised by the Lota on the ground and him staring at it.

-" Umm, What happened?"
+" Umm, what happened?"
 She asked with a tone of surprise.
-He stared at the Lota that had fallen from HER bedside table and back at her.
+He stared at the Lota that had fallen from her bedside table and back at her.

 " Your Lota, how did it fall?"
 He asked, scrutinising her face.